m21-cerutti/CARDS_Extension/README.md

 # Extension of CARDS project

-Project done for project "MarkerLess methods for Interactive tool in Augmented Reality with RGB-Camera", student project, University of Bordeaux.
+Project "MarkerLess methods for Interactive tool in Augmented Reality with RGB-Camera", student project, University of Bordeaux.

 IDE recommended:  Visual Studio Community 2019.